-A gully trap allows surface water to enter an underground drainage system without smells and gases from foul drains escaping into the air around a building.
+A gully trap is a device that connects a drain pipe to an underground drainage system, allowing water to enter the system while preventing any smells and gases from foul drains escaping into the air.

 In fact, its name describes its purpose.
-A gully is a drainage system designed to control surface water, usually from rain, and a gully trap is designed to ‘trap’ smalls and gases inside the drainage system.
+A gully is a drainage system designed to control surface water, usually rain, and a gully trap is designed to ‘trap’ smells and gases inside the drainage system.

 P Trap Gully